nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Then what?"
 Linda could sense that Mrs. Fuller was merely nosing for an opening through which she could break for a long unobstructed run of speech.

 "She found out that your boss was a jig, and it put her in bed for three weeks.
 I didn’t know what the trouble was till last night and I heard her talking to this Baltimore woman.
-The way she’s carrying on you’d think the house had turned to a hospital for small-pox.
-'Deed it wouldn’t surprise me to see it burnt down any time.”
+The way she’s carrying on you’d think the house had turned to a hospital for small-pox. &rsquo;Deed it wouldn’t surprise me to see it burnt down any time.”

 “What you mean, chile?”

-“Well, you know how much fays like to have jigs move in next door to 'em.”
+“Well, you know how much fays like to have jigs move in next door to &rsquo;em.”

 “Deed I do.
 I remember years ago------”

 “Specially if it’s a nice neighborhood.
-They’d do most anything to get 'em out.
+They’d do most anything to get  &rsquo;em out.
 Look at what they did to that man in Staten Island last fall.
 Ku-Kluxed him.
 It was even in the fay papers, how they burnt the man’s house down while he was out.
 I believe Miss Cramp is wild enough to do the self-same thing---or have it done.”

 “Have it done---how you mean?”